papinet/papiNet-API/2.0.0/purchase-order.md

 This polling mechanism is not optimal from an IT resources point of view, that's why we recommend the usage of notifications from the _supplier_ to the _customer_.
 However, as the usage of these notifications would require additional investment on the _customer_ side, they remain an optional optimization.

 For the implementation of these notifications, we recommend to use the [CloudEvents](https://cloudevents.io/) specification, which is a vendor-neutral specification for defining the format of event data.
 In order to ensure the decoupling between this notification mechanism and the papiNet API, we will use the CloudEvents specification following the **_thin event_** pattern.
 It means that the notification event will not contain any data/information of the _purchase-order_, it will just contain the URL of the _supplier_ API endpoint that needs to be called to get updated information (this URL will contain the UUID of the _purchase-order_).
-The _customer_ will call this API endpoint, in the same way it would have called it following the polling patter, to get updated information on its _purchase-order_.
+The _customer_ will call this API endpoint, in the same way it would have called it following the polling pattern, to get updated information on its _purchase-order_.
 It also means that there is no need to setup any additional security mechanisms for the notifications (as they do not contain any sensitive information) and entirely rely on the security mechanism of the API endpoint.

-We will use the [version 1.0.2 of the CloudEvents specification](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md) as follow:
+We will use the [version 1.0.2 of the CloudEvents specification](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md) as follows:

 * The [Producer](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#producer) of the notification event is the _supplier_.
 * The [Consumer](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#consumer) of the notification event is the _customer_.
 * The [Event Data](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#event-data) will not be present.
-We will only use the [Context](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#context) metadata as follow:
+We will only use the [Context](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#context) metadata as follows:

   * the `specversion` attribute MUST contain the version `1.0`.
-  * The `id` attribute MUST contain an UUID that identifies the notification event.
+  * The `id` attribute MUST contain a UUID that identifies the notification event.
 You MUST NOT re-use the UUID of the _purchase-order_!
   * The `source` attribute MUST contain the full URL of the API endpoint that needs to be called to get updated information (this URL will contain the UUID of the _purchase-order_).
 So, the _customer_ can directly use this URL without with a GET method.
-  * The `type` attribute MUST contain the string `org.papinet.notification`, using using a reverse-DNS name style as recommended.
+  * The `type` attribute MUST contain the string `org.papinet.notification`, using a reverse-DNS name style as recommended.
   * Finally, the `time` attribute SHOULD the Timestamp of when the occurrence (update of the _purchase-order_ information) happened.

 The following example shows such a CloudEvent serialized as JSON: